 The Benefits of Biking vs. Running

 When it comes to heart-pumping, fat-burning, health and fitness boosting, do-anywhere exercise, it’s tough to beat running and cycling.
-All you need for either one are a few key pieces of gear and enough road, trail, or sidewalk to spin your (literal or figurative) wheels long enough to work up a good sweat.
+All you need for either one are a few key pieces of gear and enough road, trail, sidewalk, or indoor space to spin your (literal or figurative) wheels long enough to work up a good sweat.

 But which one can help you burn the most calories, improve your cardiorespiratory fitness to the greatest extent, and generally look and feel the healthiest?
 Let’s take a look at how they differ, so you can figure out which one is the best fit for you.

 Cycling vs. Running: Which is Better for Bone and Joint Health?

 When it comes to joint health, cycling is the hands-down winner, as it’s the lowest impact of the two sports.
 But when it comes to bone density, running takes the lead.

 “In order to have good bone mineral density, a certain amount of impact is necessary,” says Paul Searles, C.S.C.S., coach at New York-based Sports Science Lab.
 Running provides that.
 The key is to increase the distance and intensity of your running workouts gradually so that you don’t build stronger bones at the expense of your joints.

 Both running and cycling can be incredibly advantageous for cardiorespiratory fitness, increasing the ability of the lungs, heart, and vascular system to supply oxygen to working muscles.
 When it comes to which is the “better” choice, they’re pretty comparable.
 There is some research showing that running makes the heart work harder — and thus might be slightly better for increasing its strength and health — but in general, they tend to be roughly even.